 Plug one end of the 3-foot CAT-5 cable into the CARRIAGE ENCODER jack.
-The AUX jack will remain empty unless a Quilt Path is added.

 2. Locate the Sewing Head CAT-5 cable taped to the machine's throat.
 It will connect the head encoder pictured above to the side of the machine.